tanngnle/Sales_Insights_MySQL_Tableau/README.md

-# Sales_Insights_MySQL_Tableau_PowerBI
+# Sales_Insights_MySQL_Tableau
 Project descriptions: This project demonstrates Atliq Hardware's sales trends in India.
 The project goal is to explore hidden Sales Insights in the interest of the sales team for the decision-making process, and secondly, to automate these data for more time-efficient data collecting.

-Here are the Questions I answered to build 2 dashboards (1 in Tableau & 1 in Power BI)
+Here are the Questions I answered to build 2 dashboards
 1. Revenue by markets.
 2. Sales quantity by markets.
 3. Revenue break down by years and months.